collect-intel/.roadmap/README.md

 collaboration, we thought it was important to have a point of view and stake out a perspective where others may disagree.

-1. Our capacity for collective intelligence begins to keep pace with progress in artificial intelligence.
-We use AI to improve our systems for deliberation, translation, facilitation, and preference elicitation; We expand this to improve interactions within and between institutions, as well as between institutions and individuals.
+<b>1.
+Our capacity for collective intelligence begins to keep pace with
+progress in artificial intelligence.</b> We use AI to improve our systems for deliberation, translation, facilitation, and preference elicitation; We expand this to improve interactions within and between institutions, as well as between institutions and individuals.